planetteamspeak/ts3phpframework/README.md

 Tested.
 Thoroughly.
 Enterprise-ready and built with agile methods, the TS3 PHP Framework has been unit-tested from the start to ensure that all code remains stable and easy for you to extend, re-test with your extensions, and further maintain.

-### Why should I use the TS3 PHP Framework rather than other PHP libraries?
+### Why is TS3 PHP Framework better than other libraries?

 The TS3 PHP Framework is a is a modern use-at-will framework that provides individual components to communicate with the TeamSpeak 3 Server.

 There are lots of arguments for the TS3 PHP Framework in comparison with other PHP based libraries.
 It is the most dynamic and feature-rich piece of software in its class and delivers unprecedented performance when used correctly.

+### Features

+Features of the TS3 PHP Framework include:

+* Fully object-oriented PHP 5 and E_STRICT compliant components
+* Access to all TeamSpeak 3 Server features via ServerQuery
+* Integrated full featured and customizable TSViewer interfaces
+* Full support for file transfers to up- and /or download custom icons and other stuff
+* Powerful error handling capablities using exceptions and customizable error messages
+* Query mechanisms for several official services such as the blacklist and auto-update servers
+* Dynamic signal slots for event based scripting

+Speed up new development and reduce maintenance costs by using this nifty piece of software!

-### Requirements
+### Installation

-The TS3 PHP Framework currently supports PHP 5.2.1 or later, but we strongly recommend the most current release of PHP for critical security and performance enhancements.
-If you want to create a web application using the TS3 PHP Framework, you need a PHP 5+ interpreter with a web server configured to handle PHP scripts correctly.
+**Requirements**

+* PHP7 - Developed on PHP 7.x, with 7.2.x targeted for testing.

+**Often used with...**
+* Server - Apache, nginx, php-fpm, CLI
+* Database - Standalone (sqlite), Maria DB, PostgreSQL
+* Dev - Git, composer, docker, PHPUnit

 Note that the majority of TS3 PHP Framework development and deployment is done on nginx, so there is more community experience and testing performed on Apache than on other web servers.

-### Installation
-You can either install the TS3 PHP Framework by manually downloading it or using Composer:
+You can install the TS3 PHP Framework by [manually downloading](https://github.com/ronindesign/ts3phpframework/archive/master.zip) it or using Composer:
 ```
 composer require planetteamspeak/ts3-php-framework
 ```